stevensparrow/AveryHuo.github.io/source/_posts/Game Engine Architecture - Foundations Part2.md

 ### Artificial Intellience Foundations

+游戏的人工智能模块
+Kynogon
->This SDK provides low-level AI building blocks such as nav mesh generation, path finding, static and dynamic object avoidance, identification of vulnerabilities within a play space (e.g., an open window from which an ambush could come) and a well-defined interface between AI and animation.
+>A company called Kynogon developed a middleware SDK named Kynapse, which provided much of the low-level technology required to build commercially viable game AI.
+This SDK provides low-level AI building blocks such as nav mesh generation, path finding, static and dynamic object avoidance, identification of vulnerabilities within a play space (e.g., an open window from which an ambush could come) and a well-defined interface between AI and animation.